Breastfeeding and Baby Friendly Hospitals

 Infants and their mothers should be in the same room as each other day and night following delivery.
 This allows bonding and helps mothers learn to recognize feeding cues and respond quickly when the baby indicates hunger.

-Recent evidence suggests that mothers who practice rooming have a greater milk supplier earlier on, have longer duration of breastfeeding, and have higher rates of breastfeeding exclusivity than mothers who were separated from their infants.
+Recent evidence suggests that mothers who practice rooming have a greater milk supply earlier on, a longer duration of breastfeeding, and higher rates of breastfeeding exclusivity than mothers who were separated from their infants.
 These women felt more empowered at discharge and had more positive feelings and fewer negative or depressive feelings about their breastfeeding experience as well (2).

-If babies and mothers do need to be separated during a routine stay, this separation should be limited to one hour.
-There are of course situations when rooming-in is not possible, such as when the baby or mother is ill or unstable following delivery.
+If babies and mothers need to be separated during a routine stay, this separation should be limited to one hour.
+Of course, there are situations when rooming-in is not possible, such as when the baby or mother is ill or unstable following delivery.
 However, the routine use of nurseries to give mothers time to rest or to assess vital infants should no longer be part of maternity wards (2).

 Encourage Feeding On-Demand and Help Mothers Recognize Feeding Cues.

-Frequent and spontaneous breastfeeding is imperative to establishing a good milk supply and mothers should be encouraged to feed their babies whenever they are giving cues of hunger, rather than restricting them to a schedule.
-Breastfed babies cannot be overfed and should be allowed access to the breast on an as desired basis.
-Early recognition of feeding cues is important as well, as babies latch more easily and are less frustrated when they are not in distress.
+Frequent and spontaneous breastfeeding is imperative to establishing a good milk supply.
+Mothers should be encouraged to feed their babies whenever they give hunger cues, rather than restricting them to a schedule.
+Breastfed babies cannot be overfed and should be allowed access to the breast on an as-desired basis.
+Early recognition of feeding cues is also important, as babies latch more easily and are less frustrated when they are not in distress.
 Cues such as rooting, sucking on hands, and licking lips should be responded to before infants start crying, which is a late hunger cue (2).

 Discourage the Use of Artificial Nipples, Bottles, and Pacifiers.